Knowledge Transfer Process In Six Simple Steps

 1. Identify The Knowledge To Transfer

-• What roles are most at risk of knowledge loss?
+• What roles pose the highest risk for knowledge loss?

-• What do these jobholders know that other workers don’t?
+• What do these individuals know that others don’t?

-• How does the team cope when your go-to people are on vacation or off sick?
+• How does the team manage when key people are unavailable?

 2. Collect Knowledge